 Cost Per Click (CPC):

 Each time a user clicks an advertisement, they get charged.
+The CPC depends on multiple factor.
+But, you need to optimize all the factors to get low CPC.

-Cost Per Action (CPA):
+Cost Per Acquisition (CPA):

 Life Time Value (LTV):